Tann1s/Data_CarPricePred/README.md

+# Craigslist Car Price Prediction

-This repository contains the code and related scripts for the project.
+This repository contains the code for a comprehensive analysis and prediction of used car prices using Craigslist data.

-**Note:**
-The large data files required to fully run this project have not been uploaded to this repository.
+## Project Overview

+- **Dataset:** ~420,000 Craigslist car/truck listings with attributes like price, condition, year, manufacturer, odometer, fuel type, etc.
+- **Data Cleaning:** Handling missing values, recoding categorical variables, creating dummy variables.
+- **Visualization:** Price comparisons across car types, fuel types, geographic locations, and more.
+- **Modeling:** Linear regression, decision trees, random forest, and XGBoost (best R² ≈ 0.86).
+- **Text Mining:** Analysis of car descriptions for keyword extraction and sentiment analysis.

+## Note

+Large data files are **NOT included** in this repository due to size constraints.
-Please contact me if you need access to the datasets or further details.
+Please contact me if you need access to the data.

-## Contents

-- Source code and scripts
-- Documentation and notes (if any)
-- .gitignore excludes large data files

 ## Status

 Code available.
-Data files not included.
+Data files excluded.